NNetNav: Unsupervised Learning of Browser Agents Through Environment Interaction in the Wild: Training Details

 \section{Training Details}

-\paragraph{Additional Hyperparameters.} For all \llamas finetuning experiments, we set the batch size for training as $128 \times 4096$, train for 5 epochs, with a learning rate of 2e-5 that linearly warms up from 0 over 3\% of total training steps.
-We use 4 A100 GPUs with 80GB GPU memory, and additionally use DeepSpeed ZeRO-3 \citep{rajbhandari2020zero} to speed up training and manage memory.
+\paragraph{Additional Hyperparameters.} For all \llamas finetuning experiments, we set the batch size for training as $128 \times 20000$ (where 20000 is our context window), train for 2 epochs, with a learning rate of 2e-5 that linearly warms up from 0 over 3\% of total training steps.
+We use 4 H100 GPUs with 80GB GPU memory, and additionally use DeepSpeed ZeRO-3 \citep{rajbhandari2020zero} to speed up training and manage memory.